RISC-V ISA Peculiarities

 LMUL

-quarter, or one-eighth of VLEN, respectively), but fractional
+to be half, quarter, or one-eighth of VLEN, respectively), but

 s (like integral LMUL